rahultesla/DataMon/README.md

 ## License 📜

-DataOracle is released under the [Apache License](LICENSE).
+Datamon is released under the [Apache License](LICENSE).

 ## Acknowledgements 🙏

-We would like to thank the open-source community for their invaluable contributions and support in making DataOracle a powerful business intelligence tool.
+We would like to thank the open-source community for their invaluable contributions and support in making Datamon a powerful business intelligence tool.

 ## Contact 📧